thinkful-ei20/test_repo_stef_jenn/README.md

-Hello my name is Jenny and I want Spring
+Hello my name is Jenny and I want Spring.
+And my name is Stefanie, and I want four seasons.